mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: A

 I only have a handful of PoE devices, so I originally planned to power them with a small 5-port PoE switch on a shelf.
-But late last year, I began [prepping my work office for our move-out](/solo-developer-year-6/#close-the-tinypilot-office), and I decided to adopt the Netgear GS116LP switch that was installed there.
+But late last year, I began [prepping my work office for our move-out](/solo-developer-year-6/#close-the-tinypilot-office), and I decided to adopt the Netgear GS116LP switch from there.

 As an unmanaged switch, it does what I need.
 It powers my devices, it was easy to install, and it's silent.

-In retrospect, I should have tried harder to find a single managed switch with PoE ports instead of having two separate switches.
-I'll elaborate more [below](#get-a-poe-enabled-switch-if-you-have-any-poe-components)
+In retrospect, I should have tried harder to find one managed switch with PoE ports instead of having two separate switches.
+I'll elaborate more [below](#get-a-poe-enabled-switch-if-you-have-any-poe-components).

 ## Choosing 10G NICs

 If you choose a 10G switch, your work isn't over.
-In order to achieve 10 Gbps speeds, you need a 10G Network interface controller (NIC) for each device you want to run at 10G speeds.
+To achieve 10 Gbps speeds, you need a 10G Network interface controller (NIC) for each device you want to run at 10G speeds.
 A regular 1 Gbps NIC will still work with a 10G switch, but it will be limited to 1 Gbps Ethernet.

 I had a lot of trouble finding 10G NICs for my systems.
-I was able to get 10G working on my Windows desktop after a bit of tinkering, but I tested three different NICs on my TrueNAS storage server, and I couldn't get any of them to work.
+I got 10G working on my Windows desktop after a bit of tinkering, but I tested three different NICs on my TrueNAS storage server, and I couldn't get any of them to work.

 - Mellanox ConnextX-3 CX311A
-  - On my Windows desktop, the activity lights didn't flash at all, and Windows didn't recognize anything in the PCI slot.
+  - On my Windows desktop, the activity lights didn't flash, and Windows didn't recognize anything in the PCI slot.
-  - I found a forum post where somemeone mentioned that switching to another PCI slot on their motherboard solved the problem.
+  - I found a forum post where someone mentioned that switching to another PCI slot on their motherboard solved the problem.
 I was skeptical, but that fixed it.
   - My TrueNAS server couldn't recognize it at all.
 - Chelsio T520-LL-CR
-  - Chelsio is one of the most common brands for TrueNAS servers, and [Serve the Home's buyer's guide](https://www.servethehome.com/buyers-guides/top-hardware-components-for-truenas-freenas-nas-servers/top-picks-freenas-nics-networking/) listed it as a recommended option
+  - Chelsio is one of the most common brands for TrueNAS servers, and [Serve the Home's buyer's guide](https://www.servethehome.com/buyers-guides/top-hardware-components-for-truenas-freenas-nas-servers/top-picks-freenas-nics-networking/) listed it as a recommended option.
   - My TrueNAS server [couldn't recognize it](https://www.truenas.com/community/threads/no-success-with-three-different-10-gb-nics.111026/).
 - Chelsio Dual Port T520-CR
   - My TrueNAS server [couldn't recognize this one, either](https://www.truenas.com/community/threads/no-success-with-three-different-10-gb-nics.111026/).

 My best guess is that the issue on my TrueNAS server is motherboard incompatibility.
 My TrueNAS server [uses a consumer-grade ASUS Prime A320I-K motherboard](/budget-nas/#motherboard), so it may not support these enterprise-oriented 10G NICs.

-I'm planning to build a new storage server in the next few months, so I'll try a fancier motherboard to see if that lets me use one of the three spare 10G NICs I have lying around.
+I plan to build a new storage server in the next few months, so I'll try a fancier motherboard to see if that lets me use one of the three spare 10G NICs I have lying around.

 Currently, the only 10 Gbps link in my network is the connection between my Windows desktop and my managed switch.
 If I need to click a checkbox on TP-Link's crummy web UI, I can do it at blazing 10 Gbps speeds.